itsjojun/blog-itsjojun-com/_posts/2025-09-22-basic-elements-of-java.md

 ## Datatypes

-As already shown in Article *How Computers Work*, computers only really "understand" binara, so simply put: `0s` and `1s`.
+As already demonstrated in Article *How Computers Work*, computers only really "*understand*" binary or to be percise:`0`s and `1`s.
 So in the end, all data a computer processes has to be binary data, meaning every image, word, or number must be represented as a long sequence of `0`s and `1`s.

-To make it easier for us humans to also work with base-10 (decimal) numbers inside a program in Java, there are so-called **data types**.
-These define how numbers (and other kinds of data) are stored and in what range.
-Basically, data types are just rules humans set up to decide what kind of data can be stored and how.
+Now, because we humans use the base-10 (decimal) system in our daily lives, but computers only work with base-2, there are so-called **data types**, which make it easier for us to interact with computers and store whole (decimal) numbers.
+These data types define how numbers (and other kinds of data) are stored and in what range.
+Basically, data types are just rules humans set up to decide WHAT kind of data can be stored and HOW.

-Here are the main ones in Java:
+Here are the main data types in Java:

 | Category       | Data type  | Size    | Range                      |
 |----------------|------------|---------|----------------------------|